-2022 2023 2024 2025 2026 2027
+2023 2024 2025 2026 2027 2028

-Central Government debt 5.2 5.1 4.9 5.0 5.3 4.7
+Central Government debt 5.2 4.9 5.1 5.3 5.1 5.1

-Donestic debt 7.2 7.0 6.7 6.6 6.3 6.0
+Domestic debt 7.4 7.0 6.8 6.6 6.3 6.2

-External debt 3.9 3.8 3.6 3.8 4.5 3.7
+External debt 3.7 3.5 3.8 4.3 4.2 4.2

+Source: Simulations of the Ministry of finance

 2. Market risk is determined by the exposure of debt portfolio to economic variables, especially the variation of interest rates on the domestic and the international capital market and the trends in foreign exchange rates.
-Identifying and managing market risks in the Republic of North Macedonia is crucial for the public debt portfolio since these risks are determined mainly by external factors, i.e. variations in interest rates on the international financial market where, due to their constant oscillations, medium- and long-term trend is very difficult to project.
+Identifying and managing market risks in the Republic of North Macedonia is crucial for the public debt portfolio since these risks are determined mainly by external factors, i.e. variations in interest rates on the international financial markets where, due to their constant oscillations, medium- and long-term trend is very difficult to project.

-Measuring and managing interest rate risk is especially important in the countries in which domestic financial markets are underdeveloped and the financing needs are covered from external sources under nonconcessional terms, whereby exposure to interest rate risk is greater.
+Measuring and managing interest rate risk is especially important in the countries in which domestic financial markets are underdeveloped and the financing needs are covered from external sources under non-concessional terms, whereby exposure to interest rate risk is greater.
 Variation of interest rates on both the domestic and the international markets affects the debt-related costs, especially when fixed interest rate debt should be refinanced or when the interest on variable interest rate debt is re-set.
 Hence, close connection between the interest rate risk and the debt re-financing risk is evident.

 ATR (average time to re-fixing) indicator measures the average time to re-fixing.
 Higher value of this indicator shows that larger portion of the debt portfolio will not be subject to significant interest rate re-fixing and such portfolio is a lower-risk portfolio.
-In the period 2023-2027, moderate level of interest rate risk is expected, with ATR indicator of around 4.2 years.
-These projections point out that average time to re-fixing in the period 2023-2027 is significantly above the set limit on the minimum threshold for 2023, which is 3 years.
+In the period 2024-2028, moderate level of interest rate risk is expected, with ATR indicator of around 4.5 years.
+These projections point out that average time to re-fixing in the period 2024-2028 is significantly above the set limit on the minimum threshold for 2024, which is 3 years.